Dynamical Systems Models for Market Evolution: A Mechanistic Alternative to Autoregressive Methods: Market Dynamics Components

 \section{Market Dynamics Components}

-Now we define the dynamics of obsolescence, refresh and new entrants.
-We use the competitiveness scores of segments and helper functions described in sections below for allocating demand, modifying competition scores, incorporating customer psychology, etc.
+We now specify three components that govern segment evolution: obsolescence, refresh, and new entrant dynamics.
+We use the competitiveness scores of segments and helper functions described in sections below to allocate demand, modify competition scores, incorporate customer psychology, etc.